malloydata/malloy/docs/_src/language/source.md

   measure: flight_count is count()
 }

-// new explore 'my_flights' adds total_distance and carrier_stats to flights
+// new source 'my_flights' adds total_distance and carrier_stats to flights
 source: my_flights is flights {
   measure: total_distance is distance.sum()